icewolfz/jiMUD/docs/preferences.md

 **Note:** line names are case sensitive.

+## Code Editor

+- `Persistent` causes the code editor window to remain in memory to help speed up load times on future uses
+- `Always on top of the main window` Force code editor window to always be above main client window, when ever client window is focused it will bring the code editor along with it. **Requires restart on windows**
+- `Always on top of all windows` Force code editor to always be on top of all windows
+- `Show in taskbar` Always show code editor window in taskbar **Ignored when Always on top enabled in windows**

 ## Chat > Display

 - `Font` The font for the display area, mono spaced fonts work the best.